ds4dm/ecole/docs/howto/observation-functions.rst

 ..
 TODO Use an observation function that is more intutive than Nothing
 ..
 TODO Adapt the output to the actual __repr__

-See [TODO] for the list of available observation function, as well as [TODO] for explanation on how to create one.
+See :ref:`the reference<observation-reference>` for the list of available observation function, as well as :ref:`the documention<create-new-functions>` for explanation on how to create one.

-..
-TODO Fill the missing references

 No Observation Function
 -----------------------